Diabetes and metabolic disordersDiseases and conditions

 Why World Obesity Day?

-Obesity is considered a risky health condition that may lead to many dangerous complications, including hypertension, diabetes, heart disease and stroke.
-It is one of the biggest public health challenges facing the world today, affecting 800 million people with millions more at risk.
-So, World Obesity Day was established in 2015 as an annual campaign with the goal of supporting actions that will help people maintain a healthy weight.
+Obesity is considered a risky health condition.
+It may lead to many dangerous complications.
+These include hypertension, diabetes, heart disease, and stroke.
+It is one of the biggest public health challenges today.
+It affects 800 million people.
+Millions more are at risk.
+World Obesity Day was established in 2015.
+It is an annual campaign.
+Its goal is to support actions that will help people maintain a healthy weight.

-The 2022 campaign is the third unified World Obesity Day, when the members and allies come together to call for change.
-It builds on the success of the 2021 campaign, “Everybody Needs Everybody”, which received unprecedented press and public support, reaching hundreds of millions of people around the world.
+The 2022 campaign is the third unified World Obesity Day.
+On this day, the members and allies come together to call for change.
+It builds on the success of the 2023 campaign, “Everybody Needs Everybody”.

 Start Prevent obesity